 Engaging with property owners

-At this stage there are no confirmed plans, only ideas and corridor options.
-The programme is at an early stage in the planning process and the detailed investigations will be undertaken during 2018 and 2019.
+At this stage there are no confirmed plans, only ideas and indicative corridors.
+The programme is at an early stage in the planning process, with the detailed investigations being undertaken between 2018 - 2020.
 It is the start of an iterative process and there will be plenty of opportunities for the community to feed back on the design plans.

 As it is still early days, we don’t yet know if a certain property will be affected by any of the transport network designs in the future.
-Over the next few months, as the investigative work begins, we will engage directly and early with potentially affected property owners to let them know if there are options that may impact them.
+Over the next few years, during further detailed investigations, we will engage directly and early with potentially affected property owners to let them know if there are route options that may impact them.